International Student and Study Abroad Centre

 The International Student and Study Abroad Centre (ISSAC) staff are here to assist you with questions you may have as a student and to provide you with opportunities for intercultural learning and enriching study abroad experiences.

-International students drop-in advising is provided by our Regulated International Student Immigration Advisors (RISIA) from Monday to Friday, 9:00 am - 12:00 pm.
+International students drop-in advising is provided by our Regulated International Student Immigration Advisors (RISIA) from Monday to Friday, between 9:00 am - 12:00 pm.
 Since our office is currently closed due to COVID-19, we offer advising remotely via Zoom.

 Events and workshops

-In 2020, your spring and summer as an international student may look a little bit different.
-Learn about services and programming, advising and key events that will help with your transition as you begin your studies remotely.
+Whether you're starting your studies online or on-campus, you'll want to learn about services and programming, advising and key events that will help with your transition as you begin your studies at USask.

 Newly admitted students